 - Simpson’s school code for FAFSA purposes is 001887.

-2. Students must be admitted to the College prior to being awarded financial assistance.
+2. Students must be admitted to the College prior to being awarded financial aid.

-3. Prepare to submit your FAFSA as soon after January 1st as possible.
+3. Prepare to submit your FAFSA as soon after October 1st as possible.
 Be aware of deadlines.
 Some funds are limited and are awarded on a first-come, first-served basis.
-Simpson’s priority deadline is April 20th.
-Plan to prepare your federal tax return early.
-If you can not complete your tax return in time to meet Simpson’s priority deadline, it is recommended that you use estimated tax information.
+Simpson’s priority deadline is March 1st .
+You will use your 2016 Federal tax return to complete the 2018-2019 FAFSA.

 4. You will receive a Student Aid Report (SAR) two to four weeks after you submit your FAFSA.
 If you have not received your SAR within four weeks, check your application status.
 Review your SAR and if corrections need to be made, contact the office of financial assistance at Simpson College.
 If there are no corrections to be made, keep the report for your records.
 SAR data is transmitted electronically to Simpson and is used to calculate your financial aid eligibility.